 Just walk down the aisles of Michael’s or check out the end caps of Target.
-You’ll find bright and trendy planners in all sizes with the cutest sticky notes and coordinated pens to go with them.
+You’ll find bright and colorful planner in all sizes with the cutest sticky notes and coordinated pens to go with them.
 And you can even make your own DIY planner covers with free printables, like I did here: DIY Planner Covers with FREE Printables – Great for Happy Planner!

 But more important than the aesthetic of your planner is the function of your planner… you know to actually plan things.

 So if you’ve jumped on the bandwagon and invested in a seriously cute planner to organize your life, then put it to good use.
 (And if you’re looking for a new planner, be sure to check out this post: The Best Mom Planners to Get Seriously Organized!)

-Here’s a huge list of things to keep track of in your planner to stay organized once and for all!
+Here’s a huge list of things to keep track of in your planner to help you stay organized!

 75+ Things to Keep Track of In Your Planner: